ANALYSIS | Will the Trillium Line open in September? All signs point to likely not | CBC News

 Will the Trillium Line open in September?
 All signs point to likely not

-Latest city update on LRT Stage 2 hedges bets on Trillium Line timeline
+Latest city update on LRT Stage 2 hedges bets on north-south rail timeline

 The fact that SNC-Lavalin and the city are trying to "accelerate" the project clearly shows it is behind.
-And the quarterly report hedges its bet on the timeline, which the city considers "a best-case scenario on the information we have available to date."
+The quarterly report also hedges its bet on the timeline, which the city considers "a best-case scenario on the information we have available to date."

+As we know from a number of witnesses who testified at the Ottawa Light Rail Transit Commission last year, best-case scenarios rarely play out in the reality of huge projects.

 Garage, track not finished